jalanterus/WE-ARE-HIRING/openings.md

 Flutter skills that we like:

-- thourogh umdertanding of widgets
+- thorough understanding of widgets
 - platform channel
 - Concept of reactive programming with stream and/or rxdart
 - Experience with and can explain the differences of state management options